INTRODUCTION

 CLOSING AND FUTURE ENDEAVORS

 Thankyou for taking the time to explore my portfolio!
-Overall I hope that my passion for storytelling and filmmaking (whether it be from early childhood creations on my dads camcorder, or educational school videos) shares the joy with you that creating them brought to me.
-I truly aim to showcase the beauty of my culture and upbringing, and the love I have for my home on the beautiful Georgian Bay.
+Overall I hope that my passion for storytelling and filmmaking shares the joy with you that creating them brought to me.
 I cannot wait to embark on more creative endeavors.
 Stay tuned for updates on my works and future projects!

 To me, watching films, TV, and moving images are all forms of storytelling.
 The warmth that storytelling brings -like sitting by a campfire on a summer evening- is what I aspire to achieve in my own work.
 Stories, like the fire, can be gentle, coaxing you closer with their glow, inviting you to find comfort in their light.
 At times, the fire burns too cold, causing you to reflect on your own thoughts, aches, and discomforts, and leaving you longing for more embers.
 Other times, it flares with intensity, warning of the dangers of getting too close, or the risks of ignoring voices, stories, and wisdom of those around you.
 The smoke of the fire is always reaching for the stars, creating a path that connects us to the light of the past, and inspiring anew as it reaches ever upward.